joelpoliveira/Evolutionary-Music-Generator/src/readme.md

 'midi2audio' uses Fluidsynth in order to convert MIDI files into WAV files.
 It can be downloaded from the console.
 The instructions are in their [official github repository](https://github.com/FluidSynth/fluidsynth/wiki/Download).

+'librosa' uses FFmpeg to load audio files.
+It can be downloaded from their [official site](https://ffmpeg.org/download.html).

+Both programs bin folders need to be added to PATH.

 # Execute program

 In the 'src' folder simply run 'main.py':